Biden administration expected to lift ‘terror’ designation for Cuba: Report

 But Republican Senator Rick Scott of Florida denounced such a proposition as an “unacceptable risk”.

-His state has a large population of Cuban refugees who fled repression and economic instability in Cuba — and who form a powerful Republican-leaning voting bloc.
+His state has a large population of Cuban refugees who fled repression and economic instability in Cuba during the latter half of the 20th century — and who form a powerful Republican-leaning voting bloc.

 “Calls at the 11th hour of the Biden administration from communist-sympathizers in the Democrat Party for President Biden to remove Cuba from the State Sponsor of Terrorism list are not just ignorant, but dangerous,” Scott said in a statement to the Florida Phoenix publication.